kenchan-canuck/software-patterns/README.txt

 ===============

-    This repository contains sample codes in various programming languages (e.g Java, Scala, Kotlin, C++, Python, Ruby, Go, and etc) to implement a variety of Software Patterns using a variety of more advanced programming linguistic features.
+    This repository contains sample codes in various programming languages (e.g Java, Scala, Kotlin, C++, Python, Ruby, Go, Swift, C#, and etc) to implement a variety of Software Patterns using a variety of more advanced programming linguistic features.
 Many code samples use Generic Types and nested inner classes along with popular data structures to realize a variety of Software Patterns.
 Some of the